sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = 1.5.1 =

+* **Improved:** Same-context notices no longer duplicate themselves in the database, preventing a recurring notice stack that might affect performance.
 * **Fixed:** Notices can remove themselves again.
 This happens when notices are invoked via AJAX, and when more than three are to be present.

 = 1.5.0 - Impeccable SEO =